Joseon: Culture

-The Joseon Dynasty presided over two periods of great cultural growth, during which Joseon culture created the first Korean tea ceremony, Korean gardens, and extensive historic works.
+The Joseon dynasty presided over two periods of great cultural growth, during which Joseon culture created the first Korean tea ceremony, Korean gardens, and extensive historic works.
 The royal dynasty also built several fortresses and palaces.

-Noble Korean women during this time were suppressed, along with shamans, in the 15th century when they previously led some of the least restricted lives out of anyone in Asia because of Neo-Confucianist social norms.
+Noble Korean women during this time were suppressed, along with shamans, in the 15th century because of Neo-Confucianist social norms when they previously led some of the least restricted lives out of anyone in Asia.